The machine learning features use the concept of a bucket to divide the time series into batches for processing.

-The machine learning analytics enhance the anomaly score for each bucket by considering
+In 6.5 and later releases, the machine learning analytics enhance the anomaly score for each

-contiguous buckets.
-This extra multi-bucket analysis effectively uses a
+bucket by considering contiguous buckets.
+This extra multi-bucket analysis

-sliding window to evaluate the events in each bucket relative to the larger
+effectively uses a sliding window to evaluate the events in each bucket relative

-context of recent events.
-When you review your machine learning results, there is a
+to the larger context of recent events.
+When you review your machine learning results, there

 multi_bucket_impact property that indicates how strongly the final anomaly